 This is called technical analysis.
 I’m not going to say much about this type of investing because, one, I’ve never used it much.
-I’ve followed some basic charting but stick mostly to fundamental analysis which is looking at those external and internal factors that drive an investment.
+I’ve followed some basic charting but stick mostly to fundamental analysis which is looking at those external and internal factors that drive investments.

-For penny stocks, you really have to get familiar with the statement of cash flows.
-That’s going to show you the cash generating power of the business and it’s a purer way of looking at the company’s financial position.
+For penny stocks, you have to get familiar with the statement of cash flows.
+That’s going to show you the cash-generating power of the business and it’s a purer way of looking at the company’s financial position.
 Management can manipulate profits and earnings per share pretty easily but it’s much harder to fudge the numbers in actual cash flow.

 For the ability to buy and hold all 67 companies with one trade, you pay just 0.13% a year as a management expense fee.
 Now Leveraged ETFs are special funds created to multiply the returns on a sector or theme.
 Instead of holding the shares, they create the 3-times or double-returns with a combination of swaps and derivatives.
 Let’s look at a table of the most actively traded Leveraged ETFs as an example.
 You have the name and fund symbol.

 Leverage means how many times the fund should move versus the sector so if tech stocks increased by two percent you would expect this first fund to jump by six percent.
 The focus column is the theme or sector in which the fund invests and the position is whether the fund benefits when the sector rises or falls.

 So, if you are in a short fund, a negative position, the price of the shares would go up if the sector fell.
 There are Leveraged funds for all kinds of themes including sectors like technology, energy and healthcare to emerging market country stocks like China and Brazil.